WindowsAzure-Preview/HOL-UploadVMsFromOnPremiseToCloud/HOL.md

 		-Destination "http://itcampNNNN.blob.core.windows.net/itcamp/itcamp-vhdfile.vhd"
 	````

-	>The command calculates a hash of the file contents, creates the blob container (itcamp) if it does not exist yet, and then uploads the file to the storage account.
+	>**Note:** The command calculates a hash of the file contents, creates the blob container (itcamp) if it does not exist yet, and then uploads the file to the storage account.
 The PowerShell cmdlet also converts the dynamically expanding vhd-file to a fixed size file.

 	> After a few moments, a new 4 GB fixed-size vhd-file is available in the storage account.